Aprajit-a/Aprajit-a.github.io/about.md

 <img src = "{{ site.url }}/assets/images/profile.jpeg">

-<p align="justify">My name is <strong>Aprajita Srivastava</strong> and I am a <strong>Cloud Support Engineer/strong> at Amazon Web Services (AWS).
-It has been 1 year and 6 month since I joined Amazon and it's just as amazin as I am.
+<p align="justify">My name is <strong>Aprajita Srivastava</strong> and I am a <strong>Cloud Support Engineer</strong> at Amazon Web Services (AWS).
+It has been 1 year and 6 month since I joined Amazon and it's just as amazing as I am.
 The work life balance along with the salary is good enough to make me smile and glee.
 Though this pandemic halted my travel journey, I am still visiting places to keep up with my travel diary. </p>

 <center>